-NES have incorporated the Addressing Fair Work Practices, including the Living Wage, in all regulated Procurements in line with Scottish Government guidance.
+NES have incorporated Fair Work Practices, including the Living Wage, in all regulated Procurements in line with Scottish Government guidance.
+Suppliers must give fair consideration to implementing the Living Wage within their supply chain.

 The use of community benefit requirements: